iTwin/itwinjs-core/common/api/imodeljs-frontend.api.md

 // Warnings were encountered during analysis:
 //
 // src/tools/MeasureTool.ts:101:7 - (ae-forgotten-export) The symbol "MeasureMarker" needs to be exported by the entry point imodeljs-frontend.d.ts
+// src/tools/ViewTool.ts:102:80 - (ae-forgotten-export) The symbol "ViewManipPriority" needs to be exported by the entry point imodeljs-frontend.d.ts

 // (No @packageDocumentation comment for this package)